hmmdeif/thoughtpad/README.md

 Note that you need the minimum node engine (>=0.11.9) that allows generators.

+## Test

+`npm -g install mocha`

+This will install the test suite framework globally so you can run mocha in the command line.
+Then run the following command in the test folder:

+`mocha --harmony-generators test`

 ## Directory Structure

 * app - application specific functions like request handling, compilation and bundling
 * src - the source files for sites before static content generation.
-The top level folders in this directory should be the domain name of the hosted site
+The top level folders in this directory should be the domain name of the hosted site.
+Inside each hosted domain will be the following folders:
+    * documents -
+        * posts - for your html/coffeekup/... files
+        * scripts - for your javascript/coffeescript/... files
+        * styles - for your css/styl/... files
+    * files - static files that will be copied to the directory route on compilation (favicon.ico goes here for instance)
+    * layouts - for your layout containers that your content gets injected into
+    * partials - for reuseable dynamic content
+    * config.js - an object that contains all metadata for the content
 * out - the compiled sites split by their domain name
 * admin - a shared area for all domains to manage content